 A biomass boiler needs space.
 And plenty of it.
 This is because in addition to the biomass boiler itself, a biomass boiler installation must also include:

-- Buffer tank (accumulation tank): stores hot water and performs the role of a ‘heat storage battery’.
+Stores hot water and performs the role of a ‘heat storage battery’.
 Unlike gas and oil boilers, which can fire on and off without any problem, it’s more complicated for biomass boilers so the buffer tank

-- Fuel storage: As a physical fuel it must be stored within a container and depending on the type of biomass boiler it will either be automatically-fed into the boiler or you will have to do it manually.
+As a physical fuel it must be stored within a container and depending on the type of biomass boiler it will either be automatically-fed into the boiler or you will have to do it manually.

 Due to all of the space required, a biomass boiler would be most suitable for installation in a garage or purpose-built outhouse.
 Bear in mind that if the boiler is installed externally to the property it will be heating then pipework will need to travel to the home – which will add to the installation costs.